 Schmitt trigger inverted digital signal:

-The output is set low when the signal gets to 2/3 Vcc (supply voltage) or higher.
-Whereas the output is set high when the signal gets to 1/3 Vcc or lower.
+The output is set low when the input signal gets to 2/3 Vcc (supply voltage) or higher.
+Whereas the output is set high when the input signal gets to 1/3 Vcc or lower.
 Between 1/3 and 2/3 supply voltage, the output stays in the last state that it was put into.
 The range of voltages where the output stays in whatever state it was last put into is called hysteresis.

 - Schmitt triggers are switch circuits or inputs with hysteresis.